 This involved building a downhill track out of cheap vinyl guttering and cinder blocks.
-(We did have sewer hose supports, but it was constantly falling over and we wanted something sturdier.)
+(We did have sewer hose supports, but they constantly fell over and we wanted something sturdier.)

 Additionally, our sewer hose runs under the bottom of our RV and is fully enclosed with skirting, so frozen sewage hasn't been a problem for us.

-When the temperatures dip below freezing, we make sure to run our propane heater so it can blow into our storage bay and keep our pipes and tanks warm.
+When the temperatures dip below freezing, we make sure to run our RV furnace so it can blow into our storage bay and keep our pipes and tanks warm.

-But we use electric heat as backup for when we run out of propane in the middle of the night—because that will inevitable happen at least once.
-And because it's cheaper for us as a main source of heat.
+But we use electric heat as a backup for when we run out of propane in the middle of the night—because that will inevitably happen at least once.
+Plus it's cheaper for us as a main source of heat.